rordenlab/MRIcroGL/README.md

 ## Requirements

-MRIcroGL 1.2 requires OpenGL 3.3 (released in 2009) or later.
-If you only have OpenGL 2.1, you can get [MRIcroGL 1.0](https://github.com/neurolabusc/MRIcroGL/releases) instead.
-If your computer does not support OpenGL at all, you can try [MRIcron](https://www.nitrc.org/projects/mricron).
+By default, MRIcroGL 1.2 is compiled to require OpenGL 2.1 (from 2006).
+It can also be compiled to require OpenGL 3.3 Core (released in 2009).
+From the user perspective, there should be no difference between these choices.
+If your computer does not support OpenGL 2.1, you can try [MRIcron](https://www.nitrc.org/projects/mricron).

 ## Installation